Sokkeldirektoratet

 Verification and validation

-(1) The licensee shall verify allocation calculations before they are utilised and following changes.
+(1) The licensee shall verify allocation calculations before they are utilised and after any changes.

-(2) The allocation system shall be validated within a reasonable period of time after it has been utilised and thereafter following changes that could affect the validity of the system.
+(2) An allocation system shall be validated within a reasonable period of time after it has been utilised and thereafter following changes that could affect the validity of the system.

 Chapter 7.